anshu51379/virtualRealm/README.md

 - **Cart System:** Customers can add products to their cart for easy checkout.
 The cart allows them to review and manage their selections before completing the purchase.

-- **Product Search:** ShopCart offers a search functionality where customers can find products by name or browse through categories such as Electronics, Clothes, Kitchen, and more.
+- **Product Search:** It offers a search functionality where customers can find products by name or browse through categories such as Electronics, Clothes, Kitchen, and more.

 - **Reviews and Ratings:** Customers can leave reviews and ratings (out of 5) for products they've purchased, providing valuable feedback for sellers and building trust within the community.